memgraph/orb/docs/view-map.md

 }
 ```

-The default settings that `MapView` uses is:
+The default settings that `OrbMapView` uses is:

 ```typescript
 const defaultSettings = {